iluvjava/Maths/Notebook 2.0/AMATH 503/The Drunken Sailor Problem (PDE Problem).md

 **Important Notes**

-> We will be avoiding the technique we introduced last time because it has a lot of mathematical subtleties to it, and we skipped those in the example, here we will be focusing on another way, a better way of solving PDEs on the fininite domain. **This new technique exposes some of the underlying assumptions for [[Solving PDE in Infinite Domain]]
+> We will be avoiding the technique we introduced last time because it has a lot of mathematical subtleties to it, and we skipped those in the example, here we will be focusing on another way, a better way of solving PDEs on the fininite domain. **This new technique exposes some of the underlying assumptions for [[1D Wave in Infinite Domain]]

 Let's define solution under the fourier space like: